department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-contact-center-review.md

   1. You'll need to update the existing Product Guide.
       * If you can't find the existing Product Guide on Github, ask your DSVA Contact to find it for you.
-  1. Store the updated Product Guide in your team's Product folder on Github.
+  1. Store the updated Product Guide in its original location.

 ### Step 2: Create the Product Video